For an optimal site experience, we recommend using a different browser.

 • Board oversight and risk assessment of modern slavery and human trafficking through Chubb’s Corporate and Social Report published annually.

-Chubb’s Procurement, Risk, Compliance, HR and Legal teams work together to apply these standards to our business.
-We continue to update our policies and procedures to make our commitment to anti-slavery and human trafficking explicit to our customers, employees, suppliers, and business partners.
+Chubb’s Procurement, Risk, Compliance, HR, Claims Vendor Management and Legal teams work together to apply these standards to our business.
+We continue to review and update our policies and procedures to make our commitment to anti-slavery and human trafficking explicit to our customers, employees, suppliers, and business partners.
+We have the following corporate policies in place relevant to slavery and human trafficking:

 David Furby